A “Rub” is a catch-all phrase for any spice mixture we rub onto meat before we grill or smoke, to enhance the flavor.

 The aroma and taste of your lamb seasoned with this will remind you of the middle eastern/Med-Rim restaurant dishes.

-Other Ingredients: Sumac berries, toasted sesame seeds, cumin, Mediterranean thyme, Greek oregano, and marjoram.
+Other Ingredients in this best BBQ rub for lamb: Sumac berries, toasted sesame seeds, cumin, Mediterranean thyme, Greek oregano, and marjoram.
 Sugar-free, gluten-free, vegan and MSG-free.

 This Colorado rub has lemon peel, basil, and spearmint, which makes you think of Greece more than New Zealand.
 They add salt, fructose, and black pepper to balance this spice blend.
 Lamb and mint have always been a classic combination, and this rub adds spearmint for that wonderful flavor.